-In other words, the Pirahã man believed that language emerges from culture as well as the entirety of our behavior as members of a society.
+In other words, the Pirahä man believed that language emerges from culture as well as the entirety of our behavior as members of a society.
 This is a belief I have come to as well.
 They felt we could not learn their language at native level unless we became also part of their culture; and native level is what matters to them, there are no prizes for merely speaking their language intelligibly.
 This was against everything I had been taught about language in university courses, and it underscored the gap between them and me.
 Languages and cultures interact symbiotically, each affecting the other.
 Our sense of self and of society emerges from our enveloping culture and from the language and accents we hear most during our childhood development.
 The speed of our conversations and the structures of our interactions with others are formed in local communities of people like ourselves.
 The most comfortable conversations are with people who sound like you, put their phrases together as you do, and who reach similar conclusions.

-There are many ways in which we confront otherness.
-Strangers are not always people.
-Nature is often a foreigner to most of us and we can learn by submitting ourselves to it.
-One reason that I annually read the American Henry David Thoreau's Walden, my favorite book in all of American literature, is that Thoreau was so articulately different from me.
-That is irrelevant to Thoreau's account of his year alone.
+WEAPONS AS TOYS ARE MORE PEACEFULL THEN TOYS AS WEAPONS DON'T EVERYTHING YOU THINK e confront otherness. by submit in bou haives to it.
+One reason An eritar Henry pavid Thornas Walden, Thornas Was Stranders are not aly e is often a foreigner to most 🎩 🖟 ok in all of American literature, is that Thoreau was so articulately different from me.
+That is irrelevant to Thoreau's (account of his year alone.
 His year was a brilliant experiment.
 Thoreau did not remain at Walden.
-He returned to take up a fairly boring life as a handyman in the adjacent city of Concord, Massachusetts.
+He returned to take up a fairly boring life as a handyman in the adjacent city of Concord.
+Massachusetts.
 Yet, the book he wrote is full brilliant observations based on the concepts of American Transcendentalism: the idea that people and nature are inherently good and that they are best when left alone by society and its institutions.
 Transcendentalism implies that as we come to know ourselves and remove the otherness of nature by experiencing it with all our senses.
 That our sense of oneness with others, as embodied in that very nature, grows.
-Thoreau's insights into his lessons from nature - as the stranger - teach us about what it means to live as a human, to be independent, and to occupy a part of the natural world.
+Thoreau's insights into his lessons from nature - as the stranger teach us about what it means to live as a human, to be independent, and to occupy a part of the natural world.
 Through Thoreau we encounter the strangeness of a solitary life in nature.
 Oneness with ourselves and nature - and the others that are strange to us but are, like us, just part of nature - requires slow work of contemplation and experience that at once embraces the otherness of nature.
 It demands working towards removing this sense of otherness and embracing it as part of the oneness that we seek with the world around us.

 Otherness, as I see it, is the spark of original thought and greater appreciation of nature, while the sense of oneness is the paradoxical goal of encounters with otherness.
 We need a sense of oneness of ourselves with nature to clearly see otherness, and we need otherness to build a more encompassing and panoramic sense of self and oneness with the world.
 Thoreau ignored society to know himself.
 Most of us ignore ourselves to be part of society.
 Thoreau eloquently expressed the loss that, being carried away by the demands of others and society, brings us to our sense of self.

 We think of conformity rather than our own unique identity and so blur who we are as individuals.
-Thoreau captured this well when he exclaimed that, "the one is more important than the million."
-That is, it is only as we each individually appreciate our oneness with the world, nature, and the other as part of this oneness that we can achieve the best individual life, and thus society.
+Thoreau captured this well when he exclaimed that, the one is more important than the inillion.